 The majority of us has tasted clove and nutmeg in different cuisines.
 So, imagine if you get a chance to see their trees, is it not amazing?
 Spice Garden is one of those sites where you can experience this feeling.
 It is the first Botanical and Experimental Garden in Singapore, which is started by Sir Stamford Raffles in 1822.

-This extensive location offers a quick relief from the tropical heat and astonishing panoramic views of the Singapore.
+This extensive location offers quick relief from the tropical heat and astonishing panoramic views of Singapore.
 Spice Garden creates a beautiful environment where you can have the feel of the colonial-era botanical garden.

 These two Gothic Gates now serves as the gateway to the Fort Canning Green.
 Exploring this location will let you feel the colonial past of the Singapore.
 Don’t forget to take a camera with you for clicking some precious memories at the Fort Canning.